CSP02/CSPSH/README.md

 ```
 this will make the else as a operator I am still working on it so will fix it soon.
 - And the widths of these elements are bit messed up but you can edit them by accessing ``.CSPSH`` and ``#copyHolder`` in your own css.
 But I will try to fix that soon too and this thing is only occuring at different screen resolutions so will make it a responsive thing so it wont happen again.
-- Won't work for for loops(because it contains ; and CSPSH reads it as a EOL character will avoid it in the later release)
 - For better understanding see the file index.html.
 Here is the small example of the code

 ```html